 Remember---bears are wild animals.
 Enjoy watching them from a distance.
 It is unlawful to feed or tease them.

 (Inscription above the image on the left)

 Mature black bears weigh about 200-300 pounds, but individuals nearly twice that size have been reported.

 (Inscription next to the image on the right)

 Persons who feed bears, or approach them too closely, risk being bitten or clawed.
 Bears become more aggressive when fed.
 They tend to lose their fear of people, and they stand a greater chance of being hit by cars or killed by poachers.

 Erected by National Park Service US Department of Interior.

 Credits.
 This page was last revised on November 25, 2016.
-This page originally submitted on November 20, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 137 times since then and 23 times this year.
+It was originally submitted on November 20, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 182 times since then and 8 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on November 20, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.